emmanuelmartinezs/MechaCar_Statistical_Analysis/README.md

 We must first install R before installing RStudio.
 This way, RStudio can easily find our R installation while being configured; otherwise, we would have to manually tell RStudio where to find our installed applications.

-To install R on macOS or Windows, navigate to R's Comprehensive R Archive Network (CRAN) server (Links to an external site.) and select a mirror link near our region.
+To install R on macOS or Windows, navigate to [R's Comprehensive R Archive Network (CRAN) server](https://cran.r-project.org/mirrors.html) and select a mirror link near our region.
 In most cases, any U.S. mirror link will do (see the following images):

 ![d1](https://github.com/emmanuelmartinezs/MechaCar_Statistical_Analysis/blob/main/Resources/Images/data-15-1-2-1-R_Installation-Page-Mirror_Links.png)